GuilhermeVendramini/flutter-bootstrap/README.md

 ```
 - superModuleName
 ```
-All files name needs to follow "lowerCamelCase" prefixed with parent folder structure name (in singular):
+All files name needs to follow "lowerCamelCase" prefixed with parent folder structure name (in the singular):

 ```
 - superModuleName